 Music & Worship Arts Ministry

-We believe that worship is the work of the whole people of God.
-Through scripture, song, prayer, and sacrament, we are formed as disciples of Jesus Christ and sent into the world to love and serve.
-Music is not a performance for an audience, but a shared offering to God that unites us across generations and experiences.
-All are welcome to participate in the worship life of our congregation, whether through singing, ringing, playing, reading, or creating.
+We believe worship is something we do together.
+Through scripture, song, prayer, and sacrament, we are shaped as disciples of Jesus Christ and sent into the world to love and serve.
+Music here is not a performance, but a shared offering—one that connects us across generations, backgrounds, and experiences.
+All are welcome to participate in the worship life of our church, whether by singing, ringing, playing, reading, creating, or supporting behind the scenes.

 Get Involved